devlinih/devlin-ihmacs/README.md

 | `C-x` `C-b`         | `previous_buffer`               | Switch to previous virtual buffer             |
 | `C-x` `k`           | `kill_buffer`                   | Close active buffer                           |
 | `C-x` `C-c`         | `kill_ihmacs`                   | Close the editor                              |

+# License

+Devlin Ihmacs is licensed under the MIT/Expat license.
+Feel free to play around with it if you're so inclined.